Defensive Driving in Tennessee

 You may have the option to complete a program in the classroom or enroll in a defensive driving course online.

 For a complete list of Tennessee DOS-approved defensive driving/driver improvement programs, please visit the Tennessee Department of Safety website.

 For more information, please contact the Tennessee DMV.

 Whether you take defensive driving/traffic school online or in the classroom, you'll generally cover topics, such as:

 - Tennessee traffic laws.

 - Sharing the road.

-Your course will usually take anywhere from 4 to 8 hours to complete, depending on your course provider.
+Your course length and requirements to pass will vary.
 Depending on your reasons for enrolling in defensive driving, you may need to enroll in a specific course.

 Generally, you will complete your course by passing a final exam.
 Once you pass the test, your traffic school provider will usually give you a completion certificate or provide your completion information to the court or the TN DOS.